Furniture Guide: Create a Stylish and Functional Living Room!

 Choosing the Right Foundational Furnishings

-Sectionals - Sectionals are versatile and work well in larger spaces because they can be configured to fit your room's layout, all while providing ample seating and a cohesive look.
+Sectionals - Sectionals are perfect for large spaces, and people love their versatility as many sectionals can be configured to fit the corner of a room, all while providing ample seating and a cohesive look.
 Sectionals also usually offer a wide variety of different storage and comfort features.
 Today, you can choose anything from sophisticated power reclining sectionals with plenty of storage to modular, minimalist sectionals that are perfect for facilitating conversation and movement.

-TV Stands & Home Theater Walls - Start by choosing a TV Stand or home theater wall that can both fit within your designated entertainment space and accommodate your television.
-TV stands and home theater walls are built to offer storage for media devices, game consoles, and other accessories; so use your best judgment when deciding on which piece will best suit your needs.
+TV Stands & Home Theater Walls - When purchasing a TV Stand or home theater wall, start by finding one that can both fit within your designated entertainment space and accommodate your television.
+TV stands and home theater walls are built to offer storage for media devices, game consoles, and other accessories; so use your best judgment when deciding on which TV stand will best meet your needs.

-Placement: TV stands and home theater walls are almost always placed along the walls of living rooms.
+TV Stand Placement: TV stands and home theater walls are almost always found placed along a primary wall in living room entertainment zones.
 Modern homes are designed with television in mind with cable access points located along the walls of the living room, and placing your TV stand close to these outlets makes the most sense to keep any wiring hidden from view.

 Coffee Tables - Coffee tables are not only functional pieces of furniture, but they also serve as another focal point in your living room.
-When choosing a coffee table, consider the size and shape that will best complement your seating arrangement.
+When choosing a coffee table, consider the size and shape that will best complement your seating arrangement and your home's style.
 If you have a large sectional or sofa, opt for a coffee table that is proportional in size, allowing enough space for movement around it.
-Again, you should also be thinking about the style and material of your coffee table.
-If you have a modern or contemporary living room, a sleek glass or metal coffee table can add a touch of sophistication.
-For a more traditional or rustic look, consider a wooden coffee table with intricate details or a distressed finish.

-Lounge Chairs & Recliners - Lounge chairs and recliners are great for ensuring your living room is extra comfy for both you and your guests.
-Today’s lounge chairs range from the ultra-indulgent modern power recliners to streamlined accent chairs with a focus on style.
-You should first decide on which type of lounge chair or recliner is best for your home - if you plan on using your living room for personal entertainment, then you may want to think about options with sophisticated comfort features, while those who want to create a conversation area might want to focus on aesthetics.
-Consider chairs with built-in features like cup holders and USB charging ports for added convenience and comfort.
+Accent Chairs & Recliners - Accent chairs and recliners are great for ensuring your living room is extra comfy for both you and your guests.
+Today’s living room chairs range from the ultra-indulgent modern power recliners to streamlined accent chairs with a focus on style.
+So, step one is to decide on which type of lounge chair or recliner is best for your home.

 Placement: Lounge chairs usually work best in living rooms when they are used as additional seating options in your entertainment zone or conversation area, so it’s usually best to place them near your sofa or sectional.
 That said, you can also use them as stand-alone pieces in a cozy corner to create the ultimate reading nook or rest area!